 OAuth session management through the dashboard.
 Admins can see which MCP clients have connected, review their permissions, and revoke access — all from the Stripe Dashboard.
 Compare this to MCP servers that hand you a static API key and hope for the best.

-The Agent Toolkit is bigger than the MCP server.
-If you outgrow MCP, the same @stripe/agent-toolkit package provides native integrations for OpenAI’s Agent SDK, LangChain, CrewAI, and Vercel’s AI SDK.
+The stripe/ai monorepo is bigger than the MCP server.
+If you outgrow MCP, the same monorepo provides @stripe/agent-toolkit with native integrations for OpenAI’s Agent SDK, LangChain, CrewAI, and Vercel’s AI SDK.
+The new @stripe/token-meter package adds usage-based billing for AI applications without any framework dependency.
 You can start with MCP for exploration and graduate to framework-specific integration when you need tighter control.
 The MCP server and the framework integrations share the same tool definitions, so the transition is smooth.

 Both remote and local deployment.
 The remote server at mcp.stripe.com is ideal for security-conscious teams — no secret keys on developer machines, centralized session management, OAuth consent flow.
 The local npx deployment is ideal for development and testing with sandbox keys.
 Having both options puts Stripe ahead of servers that force one approach.

-Coverage is shallow.
+Coverage is still shallow.
 25 tools across 13 categories sounds reasonable until you compare it to Stripe’s actual API surface.
 Stripe has hundreds of API endpoints covering payment methods, SetupIntents, checkout sessions, billing portal, tax, Connect, Terminal, Financial Connections, Identity, Issuing, Treasury, and more.
 The MCP server covers maybe 10-15% of the API.
+The tool count hasn’t changed since launch — no new tools have been added despite growing community requests.
 If you need to create a Checkout Session, manage a Connect account, or handle tax calculations, you’re back to the API docs and manual coding.

 No update operations for most resources.
 You can create a customer and list customers, but you can’t update a customer’s address.
 You can create a product but not archive it.
 You can list payment intents but not capture them.
 This makes the server useful for getting information out of Stripe and creating new records, but significantly less useful for managing existing ones.
 For a payment platform where most daily work involves modifying existing records, this is a real gap.